Biography – Nancy O’Hara

 Nancy had always been curious about spiritual issues, like “what does it all mean?” but had come to believe that spirituality was not something one talked about, so she suffered her questions silently.
 When her father died in 1985 her world fell apart and she could no longer contain her longing for some answers.
 Her search led her to Zen meditation and to pursuing her lifelong desire to write.
 Nancy’s formal study in spiritual matters deepened in 1992 when she participated in Kessei (an intensive three-month training program) at a Rinzai Buddhist monastery in the Catskill Mountains of New York.
 That same year she took the ten precepts of Buddhism in a formal Jukei ceremony and was given the name Myochi, which means Wondrous Wisdom.

 After writing the briskly-selling (and still in print) Find a Quiet Corner

 , Nancy ventured out on her own, publishing five more popular books, and doing freelance writing and editing.
 She began teaching meditation with her first book and has used her experience in Zen and problem-solving to also become a professional life-coach and take what she’s learned back to the corporate environment.

-Most Recently, Nancy is enrolled in a foundations course at the New York Zen Center for Contemplative Care and co-teaching Imperfect Partners, a workshop for couples with her Husband Michael Levine.
+with her husband Michael Levine.
 She continues to teach, coach, and edit other writers’ work; has written the second installment of the Alex Sullivan mystery series, Killing Sacred

 , and has reissued a fresh edit of her first novel, One Hand Killing